BSA Troop 168

 We will email the attendees a survey after session two requesting feedback; please feel free to provide comments any time.

-01. Individual Scouts will select their MB Classes using the below link.
+01. Individual Scouts will select their MB Classes using the link appearing below this NOTES section.
 The 2022 MBC will again use the system that is solely controlled by the NBOF Council.
 Any and all issues need to be sent to Christopher Styers at 717-854-7942 or [email protected].

 You have to register for an individual TENTAROO account before you can register for the event.
 Please be careful and don’t rush.
 Please double-check the contact email you enter into the registration as this is the one from which you will receive system emails.